-Violation of your 4th amendment rights is a defense against drug charges.
+Arguing there was a violation of your 4th amendment rights is possible defense against South Flroida drug charges.

 The flip side is that the Fourth Amendment does permit searches and seizures that are reasonable.
 In practice, this means that the police may override your privacy concerns and conduct a search of you, your home, barn, car, boat, office, personal or business documents, bank account records, trash barrel, or whatever, if: